How to Stream NFL Games Online

 If you really want to watch football but donꞌt have any desire to clutter up your TV with a cable subscription, Sling TV provides a middle ground.
-This streaming live TV service offers ESPN on its $20-per-month Sling Orange service, and Fox and Fox Sports on its $25-per-month Sling Blue service.
+This streaming live-TV service offers ESPN on its $25-per-month Sling Orange service, and Fox and Fox Sports on its $25-per-month Sling Blue service.

 NFL Game Pass

-There is one extremely easy way to watch any NFL game you want online, but it also comes with a huge caveat: You have to wait until the game is over.
-(In theory, games are available for streaming the instant the match is done.).
-Still, if you can keep yourself from accidentally finding out last nightꞌs score (like on that episode ofHow I Met Your Mother), NFL Game Pass will charge you $99 per year for the privilege of streaming any game you want to your computer, mobile device or set-top box.
+There is one extremely easy way to watch any NFL game you want online, but it comes with a huge caveat: You have to wait until the game is over.
+Still, if you can keep yourself from finding out last nightꞌs score, NFL Game Pass will charge you $74.99 per year for the privilege of streaming any game to your computer, mobile device or set-top box.

 CBS All Access

 CBS All Access is another ideal option for watching games online.
 In addition to a back catalog of CBS shows, plus some streaming-only shows like Star Trek: Discovery, this service also lets you watch your local CBS station and the game in your market as it airs.

 For $6 per month, you can watch the service on most set-top boxes, gaming consoles, mobile devices and computers with limited commercial interruption.
 If you fork over $10 a month for the service, you'll get all that commercial-free.

 Amazon is now streaming live NFL games after it acquired the contract for Thursday Night Football broadcast rights.
 As long as you have Amazon Prime Video, you can watch Thursday Night Football on the service without ever needing to pay extra.
 That said, the NFL has retained the rights to five Thursday Night Football games that it airs exclusively on the NFL Network.
 Amazon Prime Video cannot air those games.